madhurphilips/TestPRTemplate/PULL_REQUEST_TEMPLATE.md

 ## Checklist
 - [ ] Verified.
-- [ ] Applicable Release notes are updated.
+- [ ] Applicable release notes are updated.
 - [ ] If this was to fix something that you broke, you have ordered cake.